Aerial photo of Down River Farm in East, Peoria, IL

 Sunset on the Farm (with Poppy looking curious)

-Down River Farm supplies Peoria with the freshest and finest of vegetables in the area.
+Down River Farm supplies Peoria, Illinois with the freshest and finest of vegetables in the area.

-The farmer grew up exploring the Fox River three hours north in the suburbs of Chicago.
-Recently, he came to discover that the Fox River is a tributary to the Illinois River, the river that flows through Peoria.
+Evan Barry, farmer and owner, grew up exploring the Fox River three hours north in the suburbs of Chicago.
+The Fox River is a tributary to the Illinois River, the river that flows through Peoria.
 He's simply movin' on down the river, hence the name of the farm.

 To that effect, Down River Farm aims to minimize the use of fossil fuels by growing in and selling to Peoria, buying local amendments whenever possible, and utilizing only a two-wheeled tractor and hand tools for working the land.
+Additionally, no pesticides, herbicides, or chemical fertilizers will ever be used.
 Read more about our practices here.

-Down River Farm plans on selling produce at the Peoria Riverfront Market, the Pekin Farmers Market, to a small group of CSA members, and through wholesale accounts in the Peoria area.
+Down River Farm plans on selling produce at the Peoria Riverfront Market, the Morton Farmers Market, to a small group of CSA members, and through wholesale accounts in the Peoria area.